talfstad/Braincorp-Tic-Tac-Toe/README.md

 npm run build
 ```

-The result is a build located under the `dist` directory which is subsequently ready for deployment to an HTTP server of your choosing.
+The result is a build located under the `dist` directory which is subsequently ready for deployment to a HTTP server of your choosing.

 ## Deployment